rodmachen/rodmachen.com/app/_posts/writing/2014-04-12-get-ready-california-mad-men-preview.md

 ---
+title: Get Ready, California
-title: 'Get Ready, California: A Mad Men Preview'
+sub-title: A Mad Men Preview
 author: Rod Machen
 layout: post-writing
-permalink: /get-ready-california-mad-men-preview/
-categories:
-  - Screens
+category:
   - writing
 tags:
+  - screens
-  - Published
+  - published
 ---
-*This article was originally published by the Austin Chronicle on April 12, 2014 under the title &#8220;<a href="http://www.austinchronicle.com/daily/screens/2014-04-12/let-the-madness-begin/" target="_blank">Let the Madness Begin</a>.&#8221;*

-As the sixth season of ***Mad Men*** drew to a close last June, it appeared a new beginning was afoot.
+As the sixth season of **Mad Men** drew to a close last June, it appeared a new beginning was afoot.
 Sunkist was on board as a client, and a Los Angeles branch of the firm was set to be opened by none other than Don Draper himself.

 He wanted this change.
 He needed this change.
 His drinking had brought him low, very low.
 Rock bottom appeared to be a night spent in the hoosegow for punching a minister.
 Maybe a move to California would be the first of twelve healing steps.<!--more-->